vrenkens/nabu/README.md

 run decode --expdir=<expdir> --recipe=<recipe> ...
 ```

-The pseudo likelihoods can the be found in <expdir>/decode/decoded/alignments.
+The pseudo likelihoods can the be found in \<expdir\>/decode/decoded/alignments.

-You can then dor the Kaldi decoding and scoring with:
+You can then do the Kaldi decoding and scoring with:

 ```
 nabu/scipts/kaldi/decode.sh <datadir> <traindir> <expdir>/decode/decoded/alignments/feats.scp <outputs> <kaldi>
 ```

-The arguments are similar then the arguments in the script above.
+The arguments are similar as the arguments in the script above.
 The outputs
-will be written to the <outputs> folder.
+will be written to the \<outputs\> folder.

 ## Designing in Nabu